-The trail is well-defined and actually enhanced by light snow fall as elevation is gained consistently and gradually over the one-way 5 KM (3.13 mile) trail which gains net elevation of 350 m (1,148 ft) to a maximum elevation of about 2,220 m (7,283 ft).
+The trail is well-defined and actually enhanced by light snow fall as elevation is gained consistently and gradually over the one-way 5 KM (3⅛ mile) trail which gains net elevation of 350 m (1,148 ft) to a maximum elevation of about 2,220 m (7,283 ft).

 Views back are heavily compromised by the falling snow.
 Still, pristine and pretty.

 The trail has sufficient dips and turns to maintain interest and provide a good aerobic workout.
 The snow base deepens and temperatures drop as elevation is gained.

 The final approach to Rummel Lake is over a shallow ridge and is very similar to, but shorter than, the approach to nearby Chester Lake.

-Mountain summits are obscured by cloud and snowfall but the flat plain of snow beneath Mount Galatea is the winter version of Rummel Lake.
+Surrounding mountain summits are obscured by cloud and snowfall and the flat plain of snow beneath Mount Galatea is the winter version of Rummel Lake.
 Two young men on snowshoes are punching their way up a steep Mount Galatea avalanche plain on the far side of Rummel Lake.

 Two young ladies, having lunch in the shelter of evergreens near lakeshore, kindly take my photo with one of Galatea's outliers in the background on the far side of Rummel Lake.

 This biffy's above ground level elevation is camouflaged by deep snow but given away by the metal hand railing.
-I must back in with snowshoes on; easier said than done.
-The large protrusion at the side of the biffy was there before I began.
+Backing in on snowshoes is easier said than done.
+The large protrusion at the side of the biffy was there prior to this specific visit.

-There is 17.5 KM (11.4 mile) traverse from the Smith-Dorrien Trail (Hwy 742) across the Opal Range to Kananaskis Trail (Hwy 40).
+There is 17.5 KM (11⅜ mile) traverse from the Smith-Dorrien Trail (Hwy 742) across the Opal Range to Kananaskis Trail (Hwy 40).
 Two cars are required, one at each end, and some bushwhacking and light scrambling is apparently necessary on the stretch between Rummel Pass, Lost Lake and the Galatea Lakes trail.